Silas Seymour: Life

-He was the son of John Seymour (1792-1876) and Sarah (Montgomery) Seymour (1793-1824).
-He was born and educated in Stillwater following which his family moved to Fredonia.
+Silas was the son of John Seymour (1792-1876) and Sarah (Montgomery) Seymour (1793-1824).
+He was born and educated in Stillwater, NY following which his family moved to Fredonia.
 In the spring of 1835 he began work as an axman on one of the engineering parties engaged in making the first surveys for the New York and Erie Railroad, soon after was promoted to rodman, and by the end of the year had become an assistant engineer.
 He spent one year at the Fredonia Academy when in 1837, construction stopped on the NY & Erie RR due to lack of funds.
 In 1838, he was made Division Engineer, and later became Chief Engineer of the Dunkirk and State Line Railroad.
-On December 23, 1840, he married Delia S. French (1821-1884) and they had six children: Florence (Mrs. Theodore W. Bayaud), George French, Hanson Risley (died as an infant), James Montgomery ("Mont"), Jeanie (Mrs. Jean G. P. Blanchet), and Silas Jr.
+On December 23, 1840, he married Delia S. French of Dunkirk (1821-1884) and they had six children: Florence (Mrs. Theodore W. Bayaud), George French, Hanson Risley (died as an infant), James Montgomery ("Mont"), Jeanie (Mrs. Jean G. P. Blanchet), and Silas Jr.